-Each of GIMSA's corn flour facilities uses proprietary technology developed by our technology and equipment operations.
+Each of GIMSA's nixtamalized corn flour facilities uses proprietary technology developed by our technology and equipment operations.
 For more information about our in-house technology and design initiatives, see "Section 2.2.1.6.
 Technology and Equipment Operations" and "Section 2.2.9.
-Organizational Structure."
+Organizational Structure.

 Seasonality.
-The demand for corn flour varies slightly with the seasons, with some minor increases during the December holidays.
+The demand for nixtamalized corn flour varies slightly with the seasons, with some minor increases during the December holidays.

 Raw Materials.
-Corn is the principal raw material required for the production of corn flour and constituted 60% of GIMSA's cost of sales for 2018.
+Corn is the principal raw material required for the production of nixtamalized corn flour and constituted 58% of GIMSA's cost of sales for 2019.
 We purchase corn primarily from Mexican growers and grain elevators, and from different parts of the world, mainly United States, at international prices based on the prices indicated by the Chicago Board of Trade.
-In 2018, GIMSA imported approximately 31% of our corn purchases through Productos y Distribuidora Azteca, S.A. de C.V., a subsidiary of GIMSA.
+In 2019, GIMSA imported approximately 21% of our corn purchases through Productos y Distribuidora Azteca, S.A. de C.V., a subsidiary of GIMSA.
 Most of GIMSA's domestic corn purchases are made through Compañía Nacional Almacenadora, S.A. de C.V., also a subsidiary of GIMSA.

 We believe that the diverse geographic locations of GIMSA's production facilities in Mexico enable achievement of savings in raw material transportation and handling.
 In addition, by sourcing corn locally for its plants, GIMSA is better able to communicate with local growers concerning the size and quality of the corn crop and is better able to maintain quality control.
-In Mexico, GIMSA purchases corn on delivery in order to strengthen its ability to obtain the highest quality corn on the best terms.

 Domestic corn prices in Mexico typically follow trends in the international market.
-During most periods, the price at which GIMSA purchases corn depends on the price of corn in the international market.
+During most periods, the price at which GIMSA purchases corn depends on the price of corn in the international market and the peso-dollar exchange rate.
 As a result, corn prices are sometimes unstable and volatile.
 Additionally, in the past, the Mexican government has supported the price of corn.
 For more information regarding the government's effect on corn prices, see "Section 1.3.2.
 Risk Related to Mexico-Our Business Operations Could Be Affected by Government Policies in Mexico" and "Section 2.2.5.
 Applicable Laws and Taxation."

-In addition to corn, other important materials and resources used in the production of corn flour are packaging materials, water, lime, additives and energy.
+In addition to corn, other important materials and resources used in the production of nixtamalized corn flour are packaging materials, water, lime, additives and energy.
 GIMSA believes that its sources of supply for these materials and resources are adequate, although these inputs' costs tend to be volatile.